Limerick Leader Weekly GAA Notes

 Keep it local: Remember to shop local and support local business.
 Respect social distance and stay at home as much as possible.
 We are all in this together.
 Stay safe.

-Condolences: The club would like to express sincere condolences to the Ryan, O'Sullivan, Hanly and Ryan families on their recent bereavement’s.
-May John Joe, Helen, Conor and Willie rest in peace.
+Condolences: The club would like to express sincere condolences to the Davern, Penny, O'Grady and O'Donovan families on their recent bereavement’s.
+May Mary Catherine, Christopher, William and Br Charles rest in peace.

 Kilteely-Dromkeen